 - At the Ministerial phase, the Minister of Justice must determine whether the person sought should be surrendered (extradited) to the requesting state.
 The Minister is only tasked with making this decision after an extradition judge has ordered the person committed at the extradition hearing.

-- The Minister's surrender decision must take into consideration the requirements of the Extradition Act, the extradition treaty between Canada and the United States, the Canadian Charter of Rights and Freedoms and any submissions made by the person sought for extradition.
+- The Minister's surrender decision must take into consideration the requirements of the Extradition Act, the applicable treaty, the Canadian Charter of Rights and Freedoms and any submissions made by the person sought for extradition.
 Third party considerations are not relevant to the decision on surrender.

 - The Extradition Act sets out a series of mandatory and discretionary grounds for refusal to surrender.